 Evidence in a Cellphone Truck Accident Case

 There are various types of evidence that may affect a truck driver texting while driving case.
-The first step for an attorney would likely be to identify what potential evidence might be out there, starting with the vehicle.
+The first step for an personal injury lawyer would likely be to identify what potential evidence might be out there, starting with the vehicle.
 Is there a dash camera?
 Is there a black box that would record the data?
 If so, the next step is finding out where the vehicles are and preserving that evidence.
 The lawyer would need to send letters out to these entities so that they do not tow the vehicle, delete valuable video footage, or destroy important data.

 It may also be critical to preserve the truck driver’s phone records.
 Cellular providers keep a record of every call and message sent or received, including the duration and the number it was sent from or sent to.
 Cellphone records are only available for a very limited period of time, so time is of the essence.